A fewthings worth mentioning before we get to the washing...

 Run several hot washes without any detergent

-Use a couple drops of Dawn blue dish soap in your washer (instead of your regular detergent) and run extra rinses to get rid of any suds
+Use a couple drops of Dawn blue dish soap to hand wash your diapers in your bathtub (instead of your regular detergent) and run extra rinses to get rid of any suds

 Use a soft toothbrush and some dish soap to gently scrub the diaper